How to Teach Reading to Multilingual Children: Phonics and Comprehension Explained Simply

 Employing repetition and reinforcement:

-This technique involves consistently revisiting taught phonics principles and promoting the repeated application of these rules, thereby ingraining them in the learner's knowledge and aiding their fluency in the new language.
+This technique involves consistently repeating and revising taught phonics principles and encouraging the repeated application of these rules.
+This makes the rules more ingrained in the learner's knowledge and helps in developing their fluency in the new language.

 Utilizing learners' first language (L1) as a scaffolding tool: